-Midyim berries (aka. midgen berry, sand berry) are among the most delicious of all the bush tucker plants, similar in taste and appearance to the blueberry; a favourite among the Aboriginal people.
+Midyim berries (aka. midgen berry, sand berry) are among the most delicious of all the bush tucker plants, similar in taste and appearance to the blueberry; reported to be a favourite Aboriginal bushfood around Moreton Bay.
 Out in the wild, you’ll find it in sandy soils across heath, scrub, open forest and rainforest margin terrains in NSW and QLD.

 This shrub bears small white, purple-speckled berries in profusion throughout late Summer and early Autumn.
 Berries are sweet and tangy, and may be eaten fresh or used in pies and preserves.